-Freedom Farms is a series of Black community gardens designed to be both gathering spaces and a spaces for increased food access.
-Freedom Farms is a joint endeavour between Family Freedom Center and Lincoln Park Resource Center.
-We currently have two locations in the Central Hillside and Lincoln Park Neighborhood, with plans for a third (coming soon) and many more to follow.
+Freedom Farms is a series of urban farms designed to be both gathering spaces and spaces for increased food access.
+Freedom Farms is a joint endeavor between Family Freedom Center and community partners.
 Freedom Farms was created by the Black Community for the whole community, and was founded on the principles of social equity and food sovereignty.
 At all Freedom Farms locations we offer free produce pick up, gardening & food preparation classes, community events, skills-building workshops, and environmentally conscious workshops for community members of all ages.

 The Freedom Farms program grows produce in Elder accessible raised garden beds and has a large gathering area, making it perfect for social events, classes, and food production.
 Since October 2021 Freedom Farms Hillside has also been the location of the annual Big Tent Event, which is an resource exchange event created by Family Freedom Center, American Indian Community Housing Organization, and Duluth Aging Support.
 The Big Tent Event purpose is to prepare the marginalized communities for winter by connecting them with resources/other non-profits, providing free coats and weather gear, and distributing produce and other food.
 This is also the location for FFC's weekly Conversations & Coffee, a Black Elder lead cross-generational event for all community members.
 Additionally, AICHO, Outside-the Box, and Neighborhood Youth Center use this space for youth gardening programs.
 Freedom Farms Hillside has a large selection of easily accessible fruit trees, as well as a beautiful pollination habitat that is a home for many types of butterflies and bumble bees.